Mechanism (philosophy): History

 Hilary Putnam objects that this argument ignores the issue of consistency.
 Gödel's technique can only be applied to consistent systems.
 It is conceivable, argues Putnam, that the human mind is inconsistent.
 If one is to use Gödel's technique to prove the proposition that T cannot prove, one must first prove (the mathematical statement representing) the consistency of T, a daunting and perhaps impossible task.
 Later Putnam suggested that while Gödel's theorems cannot be applied to humans, since they make mistakes and are therefore inconsistent, it may be applied to the human faculty of science or mathematics in general.
 If we are to believe that it is consistent, then either we cannot prove its consistency, or it cannot be represented by a Turing machine.

 J. R. Lucas in Minds, Machines and Gödel (1961), and later in his book The Freedom of the Will (1970), lays out an anti-mechanist argument closely following the one described by Putnam, including reasons for why the human mind can be considered consistent.
 Lucas admits that, by Gödel's second theorem, a human mind cannot formally prove its own consistency, and even says (perhaps facetiously) that women and politicians are inconsistent.
 Nevertheless, he sets out arguments for why a male non-politician can be considered consistent.
-These arguments are philosophical in nature and are the subject of much debate; Lucas provides references to responses on his own website.

 Another work was done by Judson Webb in his 1968 paper "Metamathematics and the Philosophy of Mind".
 Webb claims that previous attempts have glossed over whether one truly can see that the Gödelian statement p pertaining to oneself, is true.
 Using a different formulation of Gödel's theorems, namely, that of Raymond Smullyan and Emil Post, Webb shows one can derive convincing arguments for oneself of both the truth and falsity of p.
 He furthermore argues that all arguments about the philosophical implications of Gödel's theorems are really arguments about whether the Church-Turing thesis is true.